getenforce Command: Tutorial & Examples

 What It Is Used For

-For example, if you're troubleshooting a network issue or a high load situation, knowing the SELinux status can help you determine if SELinux policies are affecting system performance or network behavior.
+For example, if encountering a permission issue or unexpected denial of service, checking SELinux mode with getenforce can help determine if SELinux policies are involved.

 Why It Is Important